Abara: Plot

 Sometime in the future, humans have destroyed Earth's environment and are forced to live in cities connected only by a single highway and many tubes.
 However, some humans have mutated and become White Gaunas, a species which poses a threat to mankind.
 A group of scientists foresaw this dystopian situation years before.
 In an attempt to preserve humanity's future, they produced a number of time machines powered by nuclear plants called mausoleums.
 Each time machine can send humans to a distant future, thus ensuring the survival of the human race.
 They also use the collective energy from these plants to shift all White Gaunas on Earth at the time to a separate dimension.
-The scientists eventually entrust knowledge of all this to the 4th Eon Group (4th Chronicle Group), tasked to ensure at least a pair of humans can escape into the future.
+The scientists eventually entrust their knowledge to the fourth Eon Group (fourth Chronicle Group), tasked to ensure that at least a pair of humans can escape into the future.

 However, White Gauna mutation is still prominent, and White Gaunas consume the remaining humans.
 People begin to fight over the time machines and the mausoleums in desperation.
-Due to all the chaos, all the mausoleums are destroyed except for one.
-The 4th Eon Group is wiped out, but not before they upload remnants of their memories and personalities onto the computers embedded in the Raven, the Skull Man, and the Stick.
+Due to the chaos, all mausoleums are destroyed except for one.
+The fourth Eon Group is wiped out, but not before they upload remnants of their memories and personalities onto computers embedded in the Raven, the Skull Man, and the Stick.

-Moreover, the Observation Bureau (Kagen House) is created to safeguard the true purpose of the Mausoleums so as to prevent further conflict.
+Moreover, the Observation Bureau (Kagen House) is created to safeguard the true purpose of the mausoleums, so as to prevent further conflict.

-Hundreds of years later, to counter the White Gaunas, the Observation Bureau study the White Gaunas and engineer a human-Gauna hybrid, known as Black Gaunas, which have the abilities of the White Gaunas yet retain their human minds.
+Hundreds of years later, the Observation Bureau study the White Gaunas to counter them and engineer a human-Gauna hybrid known as Black Gaunas, which have the abilities of White Gaunas, yet retain their human minds.
 Two children, Denji and Nayuta, are used as test subjects.
-Nayuta is the first to be experimented upon, and a control device is implanted in her.
-However, before they could implant the other control device, Denji escapes, killing people in the process.
+Nayuta is the first to be experimented upon and a control device is implanted in her.
+However, before they can implant the other control device, Denji escapes, killing people in the process.

 A few years later, Tadohomi engages Denji's help in eliminating the first White Gauna before more casualties occur.
 Denji complies but is wounded in the process.
 Sakijima tracks down Tadohomi and arrests her after Denji's body is found at the scene in the aftermath of the battle with the White Gauna.
 At this point, Sakijima is oblivious about the Observation Bureau's existence.
-Meanwhile, the Observation Bureau sends Nayuta as a Black Gauna to bring Denji back to HQ by taking advantage of Denji's wounded state.
+Meanwhile, the Observation Bureau sends Nayuta to bring Denji back to HQ by taking advantage of Denji's wounded state.
 The boss of the Observation Bureau feels that Black Gaunas are untrustworthy; to him, Black Gaunas are monsters akin to their White cousins.
 Sakijima is ordered by his bosses in the Ministry to release Tadohomi.
 At this point, he starts becoming suspicious of the Observation Bureau and decides to dig up the truth.